sdlab-naist/website/content/en/authors/purit-phanudom/_index.md

 ---
 # Display name
-name: "Purit Phan-udom (Kenji)"
+name: "Purit Phanudom (Pan)"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Purit Phan-udom"
+- Name "Purit Phanudom"

 # Is this the primary user of the site?
 superuser: false